infor-design/design-system/sketch/README.md

 - Separate words with dashes `-`.
     - Good: `icon-arrow-double-right`
     - Bad: `icon_double_rightArrow`
 - Get more descriptive from left to right.
-This convention groups icons automatically when sorting alphabeticaly.
+This convention groups icons automatically when sorting alphabetically.
     - Good: `icon-arrow-double-right`
     - Bad: `icon-double-right-arrow`
 - Keep the artboards/layers in an alphabetical order.
 If adding a new icon, select all artboards/layers and run the `sort me` plugin.

 ### Naming Convention for Layers in Symbols

-- Separate words with dashes `/`.
+- Separate words with slashes `/`.
     - Good: `Icons/Universal/Add/32`
     - Bad: `Icons-Universal-Add-32`
-- Prefix each layer with "Icons/", followed by category name, icon name, and size.
+- Prefix each layer with "Icons", followed by category name, icon name, and size.
     - Good: `Icons/Universal/Add/32`
     - Bad: `Icon/Add/32`
 - Keep the artboards/layers in an alphabetical order.
 If adding a new icon, select all artboards/layers and run the `sort me` plugin.